 - Mental Health Support: Recognizing the mental strain that long driving hours can put on individuals, providing mental health support through counseling and support programs can help drivers manage stress and remain focused on the road.

-By implementing these structured initiatives, companies can create a safer driving environment that not only protects their employees but also contributes significantly to the overall safety of the roadways.
+Such systems-level approaches convert road safety awareness into measurable outcomes.
+Companies can create a safer driving environment that not only protects their employees but also contributes significantly to the overall safety of the roadways.

 Conclusion: Driving Towards a Safer Future